Fiercefish1/HomeAssistant_Keypad_Blueprints/README.md

 ## Features
 * Toggles any cover (e.g. garage door) when a valid code is provided
-* Choose which button/s toggle the cover after valid code entry (e.g Disarm button - Left garage door, Armed Home - Right garage door)
+* Choose which button/s toggle the cover after valid code entry (e.g Disarm button opens door #1, Armed Home buttom opens door #2)
-* Uses existing user/code management from Keymaster
+* Can use existing users and codes from Keymaster
 * Can be configured multiple times to control multiple garage doors
 * Create your own custom actions for Fire, Police, Medical buttons (must be held for three seconds)

 ## Prerequisites
-1. A Ring Keypad V2 connected via Zwave integration in Home Assistant
+1. A Ring Keypad V2 connected via Z-wave to Home Assistant
 2. A cover that you want to control.

 ## Installation